opportus/object-mapper/README.md

 echo $user->getUsername(); // 'Toto'
 ```

-Sometime, your domain mapping logic is non genericizable?
+Sometime, your domain mapping logic is non genericizable.
 In that case, the *manual mapping* requires more work but gives you unlimited control over which *source point* to map to which *target point*.

 One way among others to define routes manually is to use the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) API.
 The [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) is an immutable service which implement a fluent interface.